 Educational productions include direction of devised works at Western Oregon University and Pacific University.
 She directed/choreographed “Adding Machine, A Musical” at Willamette University and directed of “The Servant of Two Masters” at Portland State University.
 Wallenfels provided choreography for "Spring Awakening" at Lewis & Clark College and “The Conference of the Birds” at Willamette University.
 At Portland Community College, Sylvania, she has directed “The Laramie Project,” “Arabian Nights" and “Dead Man’s Cell Phone.
 Wallenfels is currently an adjunct faculty member at University of Portland and Mt.
 Hood Community College.
 She teaches devising and movement to the Portland Playhouse apprentices, co-taught in Oregon Children’s Theater’s Intergenerational Theater program through Kaiser Permanente in 2019, and has worked Dance for Parkinson’s Oregon as an instructor.
 She taught for California State School of the Arts 2011-2018 and has taught for Staged!
 Conservatory since its beginning in 2013.
 She will direct “Wolves Eat Elk” at PSU in the fall of 2019 and become an adjunct instructor there in Winter 2020.

-Wallenfels holds a BFA in Acting from California Institute of the Arts and attended Dell’Arte International.
-She is a three-time Drammy Award winner for Outstanding Choreography and a PAMTA Award winner for Outstanding Choreography; Many Hats Collaboration and Coho Productions share the Drammy for Outstanding Production, 2014-2015.
+Wallenfels holds a BFA in Acting from California Institute of the Arts, attended Dell’Arte International and holds an MFA in Directing from the University of Portland.
+She is a four-time Drammy Award winner for Outstanding Choreography and a PAMTA Award winner for Outstanding Direction and Choreography; Many Hats Collaboration and Coho Productions share the Drammy for Outstanding Production, 2014-2015.